mattjklassen/TorchAudioSplines/README.txt

 # ----- Brief Description -----
 #
 # Generate waveform given fundamental frequency f0 and key cycles
-# using cycle interpolation, and return waveform.
+# using cycle interpolation, and return waveform as tensor.
-# inputs:
-# f0 = fundamental frequency
+# inputs:  f0 = fundamental frequency, sample_rate = sample rate
-# sample_rate = sample rate
+# time = waveform duration in seconds,
-# key_bcoeffs = B-spline coefficients vectors of each key cycle
+# key_bcoeffs = B-spline coefficients vectors of each key cycle,
-# keys = indices of key cycle
+# keys = indices of key cycles
 # gains = scalar multipliers for each key cycle, for envelope
-# assume a and b are time values in samples between integer points, so that the
-# spline is computed on interval [a,b] and evaluated at M = floor(b)-floor(a) integer
-# points or samples to produce waveform sample values.
-The waveform will have
-# values indexed 0 to M-1 at given sample_rate.
 #